konrad91/Personal-projects/README.md

 # Personal-projects
-Here are my personal projects for different topic.
+Here are my personal projects for different topics.
 Mainly Arduino and electronics.